fynv/SingingGadgets/README.md

 SingingGadgets
 ================

-This is an on-going refactor of [ScoreDraft](https://github.com/fynv/ScoreDraft) to address 2 weakness of ScoreDraft when considering it as a Python library:
+This is an refactor of [ScoreDraft](https://github.com/fynv/ScoreDraft) to address 2 weakness of ScoreDraft when considering it as a Python library:

 * PyPi Compatibility
 * Low-level Interface Exposing.